niklaswa/niklaswa/README.md

 Loves to explore new and modern technologies to make little tools and micro services for the most different areas of application.

 Favorite areas, technologies & frameworks:
-Python, FastAPI, Docker, Symfony (PHP), Swift for iOS & macOS, JetBrains IDEs, Dev&ChatOps (CI/CD, Actions)
+TypeScript, React, Python, FastAPI, Docker, Swift for iOS & macOS, JetBrains IDEs, Dev&ChatOps (CI/CD, Actions)